gioleppe/MSc-notes/Mobile and Cyber-physical Systems.md

   - Data formats, standardisation
 - interoperability

 One of the main problems wrt performance is latency: roundtrip times could have an impact on critical applications such as alarms and security cameras.
 This problem can be solved by bringing the business logic into the IoT device itself, for example the camera, this way you can take some decisions without having to communicate with the cloud, and the latency problem gets solved.
-Of course you need more computing power on the device in order to do so.
-Also, vendors could want the user to use their business model in the cloud,so this poses a threat on this kind of solutions, since vendors would have no service to sell this way.
+Bringing the logic to the end device also helps with relability, since there are less points of failure this way (communication may fail between nodes in a network).
+Of course you need more computing power on the device in order to employ similar solutions.
+Vendors could also want the user to use their business model in the cloud, so this poses a threat on this kind of solutions, since vendors would have no service to sell this way.
 Vendors use data to their own advantage in order to improve their devices and lock in consumers to their own brand.

 IoT & Artificial intelligence are cooperating.